-Your body is made up of many muscles and tendons that work together to help you move through life.
-But sometimes, these systems can be disturbed by injuries and/or medical conditions.
-One of the most common muscle and tendon injuries in the body is to the rotator cuff, which drives nearly 2 million Americans to seek medical care each year.
+Your body's muscles and tendons work together to help you move through life.
+But sometimes, these systems can be disturbed by injuries and medical conditions.
+A rotator cuff injury is one of the most common muscle and tendon injuries, which drives nearly2 million Americans to seek medical care each year.

-The rotator cuff is a group of muscles and tendons that surround your shoulder joint, keeping your arm and shoulder connected.
+Therotator cuff is a group of muscles and tendons surrounding your shoulder joint, keeping your arm and shoulder connected.
 This collection of muscles and tendons can be displaced or disturbed, causing dull aches and pains in the shoulder that can worsen over time.
 Additionally, rotator cuff injuries, such as a rotator cuff tear, may manifest as a more intense feeling of pain.

 Read through for a comprehensive take on the causes of rotator cuff pain, helpful tips for managing shoulder pain, and learn how to choose the best pillow for rotator cuff pain.
 Or, use the links below to jump to the topic that best answers your question.